jrpool/jsonresume-theme-a11y/README.md

 #### Portrait ('cornerPic')

-The `data` value must be an object with 2 properties: `src` and `alt`.
+The `data` value is an object with 2 properties: `src` and `alt`.
 The value of `src` should be the URL of an image.
 The value of `alt` should be a string describing the image.

 The property will be rendered as an image in the upper-right corner of the document, not displacing any other content.

 #### One-row tables (`rowTables`)

-The `data` value must be an array of arrays of strings.
+The `data` value is an array of arrays of strings.
 Each inner array represents a one-row table whose cells are populated by the strings in that array.

 The property will be rendered as a set of one-row tables, each centered, one below the other.